 I’m sorry – I have every bit of due respect for Paul Pacult and, frankly, for Mark Brown and his team, but this turns what was laudatory if mass-market work into one verging on flat-out propaganda.
 I make no accusations of impropriety and, as implied, I truly do respect what Mark Brown and the Buffalo Trace team have accomplished in the last three decades.
 But there’s a difference between giving a rightful due and blowing smoke.

-The gulf between those two was exacerbated all the more by the announcement that 2021’s BTAC would not include George T. Stagg because the barrels didn’t live up to Buffalo Trace’s standards.
+The announcement exacerbated the gulf between those two that 2021’s BTAC would omit George T. Stagg because the barrels didn’t meet Buffalo Trace’s standards.
 BTAC – and GTS in particular – are the golden geese (put aside the Pappy line – that’s a different beast altogether).
-Are we seriously to believe that after 15+ years of tasting, testing, monitoring, and the highest bars of quality control that every barrel of GTS failed that QC, tripping at the proverbial finish line?
+Are we seriously to believe that after 15+ years of tasting, testing, monitoring, and the highest bars of quality control, every barrel of GTS failed that QC, tripping at the proverbial finish line?

 A typical GTS release is of about 100-150 barrels, carefully chosen.
 Let’s take the low end and say the 2021 batch would be from 100 barrels.
 How many of those had to miss the QC cutoff for Buffalo Trace to cancel the entire release?
 25?
 50?
 75?
 If Buffalo Trace announced that due to QC and their standards, this year’s GTS would be extremely limited – say from just 50 barrels – it would not only make it the most limited GTS release ever but would simultaneously maintain the brand’s two greatest accomplishments: exclusivity and quality.
 Cancelling an entire release of this nature doesn’t reflect quality control, it undermines it.
 And, by extension, it undermines Pacult’s well-founded research about Buffalo Trace’s prodigious collective talents.